AbiSo/boost.serialization.demo/README.md

 Note: Requires C++17 to build.

+## Linux

+- Use CMake to build the project.

 ## MacOS

 - The project makes use of Boost as provided by [Homebrew](https://brew.sh)
-- Use either CMake or the Xcode project to build.
+- Use either building_with_cmake or included the Xcode project to build.

-### CMake
+## Building with CMake
 ````sh
 > cd boost.serialization.demo
 > mkdir Build